Mutation-based Evaluation of Cryptographic API Misuse Detectors: Usage-based Mutation Operators

-\operator{6}{Predictable/Non-Random Derivation} This operator emulates a benign developer (\ref{adversary:benign_accident}) attempting to {\em derive a random value} (\ie instead of using a cryptographically-secure random number generator), by performing seemingly complex operations resulting in a predictable value, and then using the derived value to obtain other cryptographic parameters, such as IVs.
-For example, Listing~\ref{lst:bad_derivation_operator} in Appendix~\ref{app:code_snippets} shows such an instantiation of the "Bad derivation of IV" misuse from the taxonomy that uses the system time to derive the IV.
+\operator{6}{Predictable/Non-Random Derivation} This operator emulates deriving a random value (\ie instead of using a cryptographically-secure random number generator), by performing seemingly complex operations resulting in a predictable value and then using the derived value to obtain other cryptographic parameters, such as IVs (Listing~\ref{lst:bad_derivation_operator}).

+We relied on the \ref{adversary:evasive} threat model while creating additional mutation operators in this extension for two reasons.
+First, our \oakland{} paper demonstrated that the crypto-API misuse cases \tool{} creates is similar to misuse cases found in the wild.
+However, the real-life misuse cases can be based on more complex abstractions while still being statically analyzable~\cite{mao+24}.
+Second, practitioners expect SASTs, including \detectors{}, to report any vulnerabilities that fall within the scope of program analysis techniques~\cite{ami-fn-oakland24}.
+Considering these, we extended several of the existing mutation operators of \tool{} and created additional mutation operators to further improve the evaluation capabilities of \tool{}.
+Next, we discuss the mutation-operators built for this extension.

+\operator{13}{Iterative Method Chaining} Extending \opnumber{5}, this operator takes a user-specified, arbitrary number ($n$) and creates $n$ methods to be used in chains. to analyze the internal limits of \detectors{} when following a method chain (Listing~\ref{lst:iterativechaining}).

+\operator{14}{Iterative Nested Conditionals} Extending \opnumber{13}, this operator creates nested conditionals based on user-specified, arbitrary number.
+The resulting misuse consists of two nested branches.
+The "\textit{true}" branch always returns an insecure parameter after traversing, whereas the other returns a secure parameter (Listing~\ref{lst:iterativeconditionals}).

+\operator{15}{Method Builder} This operator breaks down a crypto-API String parameter into a chain of method calls.
+It then creates a concatenation method that invokes the character containing methods to chain together the string parameter (Listing~\ref{lst:methodbuilder}).

+\operator{16}{Object Sensitivity} To evaluate object sensitivity of a \detector{}, this operator creates two objects, \inlinesmall{varA} and \inlinesmall{varB}, with secure and not-secure values in variables respectively, after which the latter is assigned to the former (Listing~\ref{lst:ObjectSensitivity}).

+\operator{17}{Build Variable} This operator breaks a pre-specified value to a character array and passes it to a target crypto API while using the \inlinesmall{toString()} method (Listing~\ref{lst:buildvariable}).

+\operator{18}{Substring} This operator creates a random string containing vulnerable value, \eg{} \inlinesmall{''HelloWorldDES''}.
+Next, it uses the \inlinesmall{substring} method to extract the insecure parameter from the original string and passes it to the target crypto-API (Listing~\ref{lst:substring}).